 - ¼ teaspoon pepper

-Peel the jicama (discard the peel, it is not edible like with other fruits or vegetables, and can cause stomach upset), and dice the white flesh into blueberry-sized cubes.
+- Peel the jicama with a sharp knife or vegetable peeler (discard the peel, it is not edible like with other fruits or vegetables, and can cause stomach upset), and dice the white flesh into blueberry-sized cubes.
 You will need about 2 cups of jicama cubes.

 - ½ cup (120ml) white or red wine vinegar